martinbalfanz/emacs-config/README.md

   23.3 in the future,  but my systems all run the latest stable.
 * Further programs will be required to get language-specific features to work.
+* Currently, Steve Purcell's emacs.d is a dependency.
+I'm planning to substiture it in the future with my own code.

 ## Similar configs